Grammar Quiz

 • Why were you last week?

-• I have been to Manchester. (he went to Manchester but he has come back)
+• I have been to Manchester. (he went to Manchester, but he has come back.)

 For is used in the simple past tense to describe an action that started and ended in the past.
 The present perfect uses since and for to express actions that started in the past and continued up to the present.

-We stayed here for three days.
-We have stayed here for three days/since last Tuesday.
+• Present Perfect: We have stayed here for three days/since last Tuesday.

-I studied at Cambridge University for two years.
-(I no longer study there) I have studied at Cambridge University for two years.
+• Present Perfect: I have studied at Cambridge University for two years.
 (I still study there)

 With simple past tense, there must be a specific mention of time in the past.

-Further Examples of Present Perfect Tense
+Examples of Present Perfect Tense (Positive, Negative and Interrogative)

 • Our classmates have gone on a field trip to Lahore.